-As a co-sponsor of H. Res 111 during the 110th Congress, I ask you to once again sign on to this resolution in the 111th Congress.
-Bearing the same number, H. Res 111, introduced by Congressman Peter King of New York, calls for the formation of a Select Committee on POW/MIA Affairs.
+Please co-sponsor H.Res.
+111, introduced by Congressman Peter King of New York, calling for the formation of a Select Committee on POW/MIA Affairs.
 According to the legislation; "The select committee shall conduct a full investigation of all unresolved matters relating to any United States personnel unaccounted for from the Vietnam era, the Korean conflict, World War II, Cold War Missions, Persian Gulf War, Operation Iraqi Freedom, or Operation Enduring Freedom, including MIA's and POW's missing and captured."